NWChemEx/TensorWrapper/docs/source/developer/design/overview.rst

 Main discussion: :ref:`tw_designing_the_opgraph`.

-The ``Expression`` component contains a user-friendly mechanism for composing tensors using TensorWrapper's DSL.
+The ``Expression`` component contains a user-friendly mechanism for composing tensors using TensorWrapper's :ref:`term_dsl`.
 The result is a CSL.
 In practice, CSLs contain extraneous information (and in C++ are typically represented by heavily nested template instantiations which are not fun to look at).
 The ``OpGraph`` component is designed to be an easier-to-manipulate,